Blogs, Income Tax

 1. Deliberate Omission or under-reporting of Tax Liability

-The first and foremost technique of tax evasion used by many taxpayers is either to under report the total taxable income or to omit to report the total taxable income earned during a financial year with the intent to commit fraud.
+The first and foremost technique of tax evasion used by many taxpayers is either to underreport the total taxable income or to omit to report the total taxable income earned during a financial year with the intent to commit fraud.

 1. Failure to keep books of accounts